kossidts/intval/README.md

 let intValue = typeof someValue != "undefined" ? intval(someValue) : 42;
 ```

-**Caution: The default value will not be type casted and the base/radix has no efflect on it.
+**Caution: The default value will not be type casted and the base/radix has no effect on it.
 So, the following will return a string value "42" in case 'someValue' is undefined**

 ```js
 let myValue = intval(someValue, 16, "42");